AegisJSProject/router/README.md

 You can preload modules for views by using `preloadModule()` or by passing `{ preload: true }` in `init()`.
 Preloading modules will make navigation effectively instant and potentially without network traffic, however it will increase initial load times (though it defaults to a low priority).

+> [!IMPORTANT]
+> Be advised that there may be a functional difference between using the router in the context of a `<script type="module">`
+> vs as a non-module, namely in the availability of [`import.meta.resolve()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import.meta/resolve)
+> for preloading.
+Also, that importmaps are not quite univerally supported yet.
+For best compatibility,
+> you **SHOULD** use either absolute or relative URLs when declaring modules for routes, though use of
+> module specifiers (e.g. `@scope/package`) is supported in certain contexts, with decent browser support.

 ## State Management
 This currently uses [`@aegisjsproject/state`](https://npmjs.com/package/@aegisjsproject/state) for state